-The Cabinet Office published in late 2017 a list of 111 points where EU law intersects with devolved matters.
+The Cabinet Office published in late 2017 a list of 111 points where EU law intersects with devolved matters in relation to Scotland.
 This has been supplemented by the publication of the UK Government's Frameworks analysis: breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland on 9 March 2018.
 24 of the policy areas in question were identified as being subject to more detailed discussion to explore whether legislative common framework arrangements might be needed, in whole or in part.
-The Cabinet Office published in April 2019 a Revised Frameworks Analysis: Breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland.
+The Cabinet Office published in April 2019 a Revised Frameworks Analysis: Breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland6.
 This revised analysis has reduced the number of policy areas where legislation common frameworks may be required to 21, and includes a number of matters relating to the environment.
+The detailed plans for common frameworks are not yet known.

-The Scottish Government has consented to regulations on a variety of environmental matters which have been, or are due to be, laid in Parliament in preparation for the UK's EU exit .
+The Scottish Government has consented to regulations on a variety of environmental matters which have been laid in Parliament in preparation for the UK's EU exit 7.
 To date, these regulations cover: ionising radiation; emissions trading; health and safety in connection with genetically modified organisms, control of major accident hazards; water environment and environmental policy; persistent organic pollutants; control of mercury; animal health; nuclear reactors; fluorinated greenhouse gasses and ozone-depleting substances; waste management; Nagoya Protocol; air quality carbon capture and storage; marine environment; import and trade of animals and animal products; registration, evaluation, authorisation and restriction of chemicals (REACH); genetically modified organisms; and animals and food.